pkorus/neural-imaging/readme.md

 ## Usage and Citations

 This code is provided for educational purposes and aims to facilitate reproduction of our results, and further research in this direction.
 We have done our best to document, refactor, and test the code before publication.
 However, the toolbox is provided "as-is", without warranties of any kind.

-If you find any bugs or would like to contribute new models, training protocols, etc, please let us know.

 If you find this code useful in your work, please cite our papers: